Animesh-Darshan/Cognizant-internship-certificate-and-Functional-Testing-Handson/README.md

 ## Conclusion

-This manual testing process using Excel is essential for verifying the functionality of the system under test.
+This **manual testing** process using **Excel** was essential for the project to verifying the **functionality of the system** under test.
 By organizing test cases and tracking the results, we can ensure the system meets its requirements and works as expected.
 Regular updates and communication with the testing team will help in identifying and resolving issues promptly.

----

-Feel free to customize this further based on the specific needs of your testing project!